 Are you the queen of mood swings?
 (Yeah, join the club!).
+It could be a magnesium deficiency wreaking havoc on your hormones!
 In addition to brain fog and insomnia, mood swings are one of the most common challenges that patients present to my clinic with.
 Mood swings also happen to be very commonly associated with adrenal dysfunction.
-9 times out of 10 these patients also have a magnesium deficiency.
-Here are some symptoms of a magnesium deficiency:
+9 times out of 10 these patients also have a mag deficiency.
+Here are some symptoms:

 - Migraines